Scalar Resonances near 650 and 95 GeV in the GNMSSM with Correct Dark Matter Relic Abundance: Conclusion

-In addition to these findings, we provide prospects for several promising search channels targeting a heavy Higgs boson near 650 GeV, presenting posterior probability density functions for key cross-sections and normalized couplings.
+Beyond these results, we provide prospects for several promising search channels targeting a heavy Higgs boson near 650 GeV, presenting posterior probability density functions for key cross-sections and normalized couplings.
 These projections offer concrete guidance for testing or excluding the GNMSSM parameter space in future analyses.
 In addition, the benchmark points identified in this work enable reliable extrapolations to the expected sensitivities of the High-Luminosity LHC.
-Overall, our results highlight the GNMSSM as a well-motivated extension of the Standard Model that can consistently account for both the observed scalar excesses and a viable dark matter candidate.
+Overall, our results highlight the GNMSSM as a well-motivated extension of the Standard Model that can consistently account for both the observed scalar excesses and a viable DM candidate.
 This motivates continued experimental efforts in forthcoming collider programs and DM detection experiments.